 That’s a great idea, you say.

 Christine’s been thinking about the average price per pizza in Suburb A. With 2 of the competitors being national chains, maybe there’s an opportunity to have a more distinctive upmarket competitive positioning.
 A menu that’s more authentically Italian using better quality ingredients and methods, for example.
-We could charge more and get better profitability that way.
+We could charge more and be more profitable that way.

 We can definitely do that, she says.
 She’s been researching menu options and has a bunch of ideas already.
-She was also thinking that highlighting the wine range and showing how they pair well with certain types of pizzas.
-That could give us a more upmarket positioning compared to the Suburb A competitors.
+She was also thinking about highlighting the wine range and showing how wine pairs well with certain types of pizzas.
+That could give us a more upmarket positioning versus the Suburb A competitors.